ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 ## Custom assertion flows

 While {{RFC7521}} and {{RFC7523}} are the proposed standards for this pattern, some authorization servers use {{RFC8693}} or a custom API for the issuance of an access token based on an existing platform identity credentials.
-These pattern are not reccommended and prevent interoperability.
+These pattern are not recommended and prevent interoperability.